Nutritional value of sproats

 Sprouts are one of the best superfoods because they contain bioavailable vitamins, minerals, amino acids and antioxidants whose amount will multiply after germination.
 More about it you can also read in this article:

-What would you need to germinate sprouts by yourself?
+What you need to germinate sprouts by yourself:

 Meanwhile, on the market there are many different sprouting devices, which simplify the production of sprouts more and more.
 Clearly more hygienic than the three-storey germinators are jars with which the sprouts can be rinsed several times a day.
 The easiest to use sprouting jar looks like this: